 School teams will be given a problem to solve.
-However, before they can solve the problem, they will need to decipher a coded message.
-They will have to decipher the message to find the elements to the problem they have to solve.
+However, before they can solve the problem, they will need to decipher a coded message to find the clues.
+This will help them to find the elements to the problem they have to solve.
+It may be a clue to a location, a journey or an item.